Fattmerchant Virtual Terminal Review

 - Limited Invoice Customizations: Fattmerchant Virtual Terminal offers very few invoice customizations.
 You can purchase the Advanced Customization add-on, but even then you’ll only be able to remove Fattmerchant’s logo and change the colors.
 Most software gives users far more options than this (as well as multiple templates to choose from).

 Positive Reviews & Testimonials

 Fattmerchant receives predominantly positive customer reviews, but again it is difficult to find reviews specific to the Virtual Terminal service.
-The company receives 5/5 stars on Capterra (based on three ratings) and 4.5/5 stars on Consumer Affairs (based on 62 ratings).
-Here’s what user have to say about the company as a whole augmented with our own positive points about the Virtual Terminal specifically:
+The company as a whole receives 5/5 stars on Capterra (based on fifteen ratings) and 4.5/5 stars on Consumer Affairs (based on 62 ratings).
+Here’s what user have to say about Fattmerchant, the comapny, augmented with our own positive points about the Virtual Terminal specifically:

 - Good Customer Support: Many users praise Fattmerchant for offering good customer support.
 This is by far the most common feedback.

 - Low Processing Fees: Several people appreciate Fattmerchant’s low processing fees and say the company saves them money.

 - Easy To Use: The Virtual Terminal, in particular, is easy to use and it’s UI is well-organized, making the software simple to navigate.